-The question of possible long-distance dinocyst transport to sediments beneath the pack-ice further north requires further research, and is of particular importance because the inflow of warm, saline water of Atlantic origin increases with climate warming (Polyakov et al., 2012).
+The question of possible long-distance dinocyst transport to sediments beneath the pack-ice further north requires further research and is of particular importance because the inflow of warm, saline water of Atlantic origin increases with climate warming (Polyakov et al., 2012).
 However, the presence of P. reticulatum and Gonyaulax cf. spinifera as well as numerous cysts of O. centrocarpum and S. ramosus with cell content in plankton net samples in a polynya around 76ºN-73ºW suggests in-situ populations in waters south of the Arctic Ocean and therefore questions this long distance transport for these species (Rochon, unpublished data).
 It is possible that recent ice-thinning and/or increased shipping traffic within the Arctic Ocean will see the northern expansion of dinocyst diversity.
 There is a need for more data from moored, year-round Arctic sediment traps to avoid loss of small cysts in plankton nets and to cover seasons other than the summer ice-minimum interval when ships have access.
-A sediment trap sampling bi-monthly intervals that was that was moored under permanent pack-ice on the Canadian Polar margin in the Arctic Ocean north of Axel Heiberg 1989-90 failed to capture any cysts (Hargrave et al., 1994), although a through-ice vertical plankton sample in August 1986 recovered Peridiniella catenata, Protoperidinium depressum, P. pallidum and P. ovata.
+A sediment trap sampling bi-monthly intervals that was moored under permanent pack-ice on the Canadian Polar margin in the Arctic Ocean north of Axel Heiberg in 1989-90 failed to capture any cysts (Hargrave et al., 1994), although a through-ice vertical plankton sample in August 1986 recovered Peridiniella catenata, Protoperidinium depressum, P. pallidum and P. ovata.
 Cysts of P. catenata were not recovered in the Polar Margin shelf sediments although they are common in deeper water sediments of the sub-arctic Baltic Sea (Spilling et al., 2006).
-Two subarctic sediment traps moored in eastern and western Hudson’s Bay (Canada) (Heikkilä et al., 2016) documented cyst assemblages at a bi-weekly to bi-monthly intervals from October 2005 to September 2006.
+Two subarctic sediment traps moored in eastern and western Hudson’s Bay (Canada) (Heikkilä et al., 2016) documented cyst assemblages at bi-weekly to bi-monthly interval from October 2005 to September 2006.
 These subarctic sites experience 5-7 months of consolidated sea ice.
 Over 20 cyst taxa were recorded in the traps, including P. glacialis, E. karaense, and I. minutum.
-Cyst production was negligible under ice during the in Arctic winter, but ranged from 2700 to 394,800 cysts m-2 day-1 during spring and summer.
+Cyst production was negligible under ice during the Arctic winter, but ranged from 2700 to 394,800 cysts m-2 day-1 during spring and summer.

 Despite a plethora of phytoplankton studies in the Antarctic region, very few focus only on dinoflagellates and even fewer on dinoflagellate cysts.
 The first studies at the beginning of the 20th century were focused on phytoplankton in general (Karsten, 1905; Magnin, 1915), with only few dinoflagellate species being described.
-It is with the work of Enrique Balech in 1947 that the richness in dinoflagellate species was discovered, with many new species being later described (e.g., Balech, 1975).
+It is with the work of Enrique Balech in 1974 that the richness in dinoflagellate species was discovered, with many new species being later described (e.g., Balech, 1975).
 In 1995, McMinn commented on the absence of dinoflagellate cysts in recent sediments around Antarctica but later on, several new and endemic species were discovered, such as Selenopemphix antarctica (Marret and de Vernal, 1997) and Cryodinium meridianum (Esper and Zonneveld, 2002).
-A recent study on dinoflagellate cysts near the Antarctic continent (Hartman et al., 2018) formally describes a new dinoflagellate cyst genus and species, Nucicla umbiliphora.
+A recent study on dinoflagellate cysts near the Antarctic continent (Hartman et al., 2019) formally describes a new dinoflagellate cyst genus and species, Nucicla umbiliphora.
 It is therefore likely that there are still potentially new discoveries to be made in the southern polar regions.